azofeifa/FStitch/README.md

 =========================================
 Sucessfully Compiled
 ```
-This runs “make” in the src/ directory.
-If everything compiles, you should see at the end of the compilation:
+In short, the setup.sh just runs “make” in the src/ directory.
+If everything compiles, you should see "Sucessfully Compiled" at the end.

 Importantly, you will now see the executable “FStitch” in the src directory.
 This will be the first command used for all the following computations.
 ##Input File
 The fast read stitcher program attempts to classify and identify contiguous regions of read coverage that are showing strong signal over background mapping noise.
-With this in mind, FStitch requires a BedGraph file.
-Where for each genomic position, the number of reads mapping to that position are provided.
-This commonly known as a BedGraph file<sup>2</sup>.
+With this in mind, FStitch requires a file where for each genomic position, the number of reads mapping to that position are provided.
+This file is commonly known as a BedGraph file<sup>2</sup>.
 Briefly a BedGraph file consists of four columns: chromosome, start genomic coordinate, stop genomic coordinate, coverage.
 Below is an example:

 ![Alt text](https://github.com/azofeifa/FStitch/blob/master/images/BedGraphScreenShot.png)

-Note: FStitch does not accept bed graph files where 0 coverage values are reported and if data is strand (like GRO-seq) then there should be one BedGraph file corresponding to the positive strand (forward) and the negative strand (reverse).
+Note: FStitch does not accept bedgraph files where 0 coverage values are reported and if the data is stranded (like GRO-seq) then there should be one BedGraph file corresponding to the positive strand (forward) and the negative strand (reverse).
 In short, you can convert your bam files to a bed graph file format using the _bedtools_<sup>3</sup> command:
 ```
 $ bedtools genomecov -ibam <bamfile> -g <genome_file> -bg -s “+/-“
 ```